 Drip irrigation systems apply water more accurately and more slowly.
 A drip system delivers water directly to plant roots at a rate of gallons per hour rather than gallons per minute typical of an overhead spray system.
 This slower application is beneficial to plants and prevents overspray and runoff onto sidewalks and into gutters.
 Sub-surface drip irrigation systems are available for lawns.
-EBMUD offers rebates to customers who install drip irrigation systems.
+EBMUD offers rebates to customers who install in-line drip irrigation systems.

 Select plants adapted to our Mediterranean climate